-3.2.2 Dimensional Changes In addition to allowing cross-sectional changes of shapes, we also added the ability to change the dimensions of the parts in multiple different ways.
+3.2.2 Dimensional Changes

+In addition to cross-sectional changes of shapes, we also allow users to change the dimensions of the parts in multiple different ways.
 The users can change the dimensions of the cross-sectional shapes and also the dimensions of the entire parts which are defined by the guide curves of the sweeps (Figure.
 2).
 The users can make the cross-sectional shapes wider, narrower, taller and flatter.
 This is easily achieved by scaling the x and y coordinates as $x = s \times r(\phi) \cos(\phi)$ and $y = t \times r(\phi) \sin(\phi)$ .
 Changing the values of s results in wider/narrower shapes, while changing the values of t results in taller/flatter shapes.
-The guide curves, on the other hand, help us define the outline of the different 3D parts of the spaceship, i.e. the fuselage (body), wings, engines and missiles.
-The control points of the guide curves help us define the specific features of the parts, such as the tapering shape of the wings or a cone like shape for the fuselage.
+The guide curves with the help of control points, help us define the outline of the different 3D parts of the spaceship, i.e. the fuselage (body), wings, engines and missiles.
 The control points were initially decided through a trial-and-error approach taking inspiration from the spaceships in the Star Wars movies, specifically the X-Wing design.
 The guide curves, therefore, enable a convenient way to change the dimensions of the 3D parts by simply changing the positions of the control points.
-For instance, if the user wished to make the parts radially bigger or smaller, the control points of the parts would be moved away or towards the central axis of the shape, respectively.
-Increasing or decreasing the length of the parts, would subsequently result in the length between the control points to increase or decrease respectively.
+For instance, if the